AlvaroJustus/DataScience/README.md

 * Apply techniques such as **Principal component analysis** (PCA), which consists of a mathematical procedure that uses an orthogonal transformation to help understand which parameters influence the quality of the wine.

+## Motivation

+* This work had as its only purpose the application of knowledge about data science and machine lerning techniques in a real case, with real data.
+Also apply the idea of BI (Business Intelligence) by taking only numbers and transform them into useful information of interest.

 ## License

 [MIT](LICENSE)

+Developed by Álvaro Justus.